Skip to content

 Suicide Prevention and Mental Health Awareness

-Behind every number is a struggling person, a student overwhelmed by the academic expectations, a farmer burdened by financial struggles or someone struggling with relationship issues.
+Behind each number, there is a person.
+It could be a student overwhelmed by the academic expectations, a farmer weighed down by financial struggles or someone struggling with relationship issues.

-Each life lost to suicide is a tragedy that has its rippling effect through families and society.
-Yet, the most saddening truth is that many of these deaths could have been prevented with the right support.
+As a result, each life lost is a tragedy that has its rippling effect through families and society.
+Unfortunately, many of these deaths could have been prevented with the right support.

 Factors contributing to suicide: